djknight90/owrpc-website/membership/membership-info.md

 In addition to the regular programme of shooting activities, the Club organises visits to places of interest such as military museums and firepower demonstrations.

-Members pay £2 for use of the indoor range.
-Fullbore shoots are £20 for static targets or £30 for electric targets (fall when hit).
+Members pay £5 for use of the indoor range.
+Fullbore shoots are £20.

 PLEASE NOTE: The minimum age for members is 14, and anyone under 18 must be accompanied at all times by a parent or guardian.